Close Menu

 In fact, the author of this article, already proficient at reading the traditional Rider-Waite tarot deck, common in the United States, while living in Europe, attended a week-long workshop to learn the art of interpreting the Madame Lenormand cards.

-Question for students (and subscribers): Have you ever had someone do a tarot reading for you?
-Please let us know in the comments section below this article.
+Question for students (and subscribers) to ponder: Have you ever had someone do a tarot reading for you?

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!